doug16rogers/solitaire/README.md

 Installing an Ada Compiler
 --------------------------

-GNAT is available from https://www.adacore.com/download, or use
+GNAT is available from https://www.adacore.com/download.
+Or you may use your Linux distribution's package manager.

+For Debian distros (Ubuntu, Mint, etc.), use:

 ```shell
     $ sudo apt-get install gnat
 ```

-on Debian Linux distributions (Ubuntu, Mint, etc.) or
+For Redhat systems (CentOS, etc.), use:
 ```shell
     $ sudo yum install gcc-gnat
 ```
-on Redhat system (CentOS).

-For Windows your options, among others, are to use AdaCore's x86 Windows package mentioned above or to install cygwin and select the gnat gcc-ada package in the installer downloaded from https://www.cygwin.com/install.html.
+For Windows systems there are a few options, such as AdaCore's x86 Windows package mentioned above or the Cygwin Unix-like envrionment on Windows.
+A Cygwin installer is available at https://www.cygwin.com/install.html.
+When using Cygwin, select at least packages gcc, git, make, openssh, and gcc-ada.

 Source Code Design
 ------------------